You can’t have too many chili options on your list of favorite Dutch oven camping recipes.

 Optional Garnishes For White Chili Recipes

 Anytime you have rich and creamy soups, stews and chili dinners, they do well with garnishes like lime wedges so campers can spritz a bit of lime juice to provide a nice bright contrast to a thick and heavy main course.
 Other wonderful toppings include sliced green onions, finely diced sweet onions, a dollop of sour cream, shredded monterey jack cheese and thinly sliced jalapeno peppers.

 My family loves a big pot of chili when we’re camping in cold weather.
 So It is no surprise I have different varieties of it to fill my menu with yummy winter camping recipes.
 Here are some of our favorites.

 If you want a more traditional chili, try my Campfire Dutch Oven Chili Recipe that is thick and hearty with a rich spicy tomato sauce.
 If I want to make this as a really fast campsite meal, I make it ahead at home, let it simmer all day in a slow cooker then let it cool and freeze it.
 Then, take it to the campsite and let the chili thaw in a cooler.
 When we want to eat, it is quick to reheat as many portions as we need.

 My brother-in-law’s Dutch Oven Chili secret family recipe uses a homemade chili seasoning spice blend combined with ground beef, Italian sausage and a touch of beer cooked low and slow in a large pot.
 It is AMAZING!

-If you’re short on refrigerator space, try my Spicy Chicken And Corn Chili that is one of my canned chicken camping recipes and uses only non-perishable ingredients.
+If you’re short on refrigerator space, try my Spicy 5 Can Chili that is one of my canned chicken camping recipes and uses only non-perishable ingredients.

 My Dutch Oven Chicken Pot Pie is another yummy comfort food.
 It uses canned refrigerator biscuits to make an easy upper-crust.